kartikpathak100/8085_-_8086_simulator/README.md

 ## Run it

-The first run downloads a base image or npm packages and takes a couple of minutes.
+After downloading and extracting the zip file, the first run downloads a base image or npm packages and takes a couple of minutes.
 After that it starts in about a second.

 ### 1. One command (recommended)